DataLabTechTV/datalabtechtv.github.io/content/posts/mlops-ab-testing/index.md

 $\text{pred\_prob} \mapsto (\text{pred\_label} = \text{correct\_label})$

-Where $\text{pred\_prob}$ is the output of `predict_proba` for the model we're testing, over examples in the original training set, $\text{pred\_label}$ is corresponding the binary output after applying the decision threshold (e.g., $\text{pred\_label} \leftarrow \text{pred\_prob} \ge 0.5$), and $\text{correct\_label}$ is the target on the original training set, used to train the model we're testing.
+Where $\text{pred\_prob}$ is the output of `predict_proba` for the model we're testing, over examples in the original training set, $\text{pred\_label}$ is the corresponding binary output after applying the decision threshold (e.g., $\text{pred\_label} \leftarrow \text{pred\_prob} \ge 0.5$), and $\text{correct\_label}$ is the target on the original training set, used to train the model we're testing.

-Once we have the isotonic regressor (one per model to test), we'll be able to predict the inference correctness for new unseen examples, and from that we'll be able to obtain true and false positives and negatives, and calculate evaluation metrics like accuracy or F1 score.
+Once we have the isotonic regressor (one per model to test), we're be able to predict the inference correctness for new unseen examples, and, from that, we're then able to obtain true and false positives and negatives, and calculate evaluation metrics like accuracy or F1.

 ### User Feedback

-Finally, based on user feedback, we'll also be able to a calculate Brier score per inference result, comparing our binary prediction to a probabilistic user feedback score.
+Finally, based on user feedback, we're also able to a calculate Brier score per inference result, comparing our binary prediction to a probabilistic user feedback score.
 We can then average the Brier scores to obtain a global error-like metric (notice the similarity with mean-squared error, MSE):

 $\displaystyle\text{Avg}(BS) = \frac{1}{n}\sum_{i=1}^n\left(\text{prediction}_i - \frac{1}{m}\sum\_{j=1}^m\text{feedback}\_{ij}\right)$

 Where:

-- $\text{prediction}_i \in \{0, 1\}$
+- $\text{prediction}_i \in \\{0, 1\\}$
 - $\text{feedback}_{ij} \in [0, 1]$.

-Similarly to MSE, lower average Brier scores are better:
+Similarly to MSE, a lower average Brier score is better:

 - 0 is a perfect calibration.
 - 1 is the worst possible outcome.